-Looking after our gut involves both diet and lifestyle – including eating healthily, staying hydrated and managing stress and sleep.
-The relationship between exercise and gut health is a strong one and needs to be considered when undertaking both exercise and dietary changes.
+Looking after our gut involves both diet and lifestyle – including eating healthily, exercising, staying hydrated and managing stress and sleep.
+The relationship between exercise and gut health is proving to be more intricate than was previously understood, with researchers starting to look at it in more detail.

 When deciding what types of exercise to include, consider the following:

 - If you have no pre-existing gut issues, HIIT (high-intensity interval training) can help to boost overall health, including digestion and immunity.